Sapper Joseph William Hammond (22141)

 Malvern Commemoration: Holy Trinity North Malvern,

-Burial/Commemoration: Sandpits British Cemetery
+Burial/Commemoration: Sandpits British Cemetery, Fouquereuil

 Nature of Death: Died of wounds France 29/4/1918